ndiego/social-sharing-block/readme.txt

 **Changed**

-* Bumped "Tested up to" to WordPress 6.5.
+* Update "Tested up to" to WordPress 6.5.
-* Bumped "Requires at least" to WordPress 6.3.
+* Update "Requires at least" to WordPress 6.3.

 = 1.0.0 - 2024-01-02 =